azzu-sheikh/chatbot-using-Ollama/README.md

 # chatbot-using-Ollama
 # AI Chatbot with History

 ***This project is an AI chatbot built using Streamlit and Langchain.
-The chatbot is designed to assist 5th grade students by providing brief and helpful explanations.
+The chatbot is designed to assist engineering students by providing brief and helpful explanations.
 The chatbot maintains a history of the conversation, allowing users to see previous interactions.***

 ## Features